netsec-ethz/rains/docs/rains-server-design.md

 The Verify module checks Queries and Assertions for their validity.

 If any of the queries that are processed together has an invalid context, all of them are dropped and a notification message is sent back to the sender.
 Expired queries are ignored.
+All remaining queries are forwarded to the query engine.

 Assertions are handled differently depending on the type of the server - authoritative or caching resolver.
 Assertions sent not as a response to a query issued by the authoritative server are dropped by the authoritative server if the server has not authority over that name.
 Otherwise, all signatures on all assertions are checked.
 If any of the unexpired signatures is invalid or any context is invalid or any contained assertions' zone is invalid, all assertions are dropped and processing stops.
-If a signature is expired it is removed and processing continues if there is at least one unexpired signature per Assertion.
+If a signature is expired it is removed.
+If there is at least one unexpired signature per Assertion, processing continues by forwarding the assertions to the assertion engine.

 In case a public key is missing to verify any of the signatures on any of the Assertions contained in a message, one new messages is generated containing queries for all missing keys.
 This message is